Bagh Bondi Khela

+The film marks fifth of the frequent collaborations between Basu and Kumar.
+The soundtrack of the film was composed by Dipankar Chattopadhyay in her debut, with lyrics penned by Pulak Bandyopadhyay and score by Ashima Mukherjee.
+The cinematography was handled by Ganesh Bose, while Baidyanath Chatterjee edited the film.

+Bagh Bondi Khela theatrically released on 19 December 1975, coinciding with Christmas.
+It was a super-hit at the box office and ran for over 170 days in theatres.
+Apart from emerging as a major financial success, the film has become a cult film over the years due to its suspense, story, screenplay, soundtrack and performances of the cast.
+The film is considered to be Uttam Kumar’s best appearance as an anti-hero.

 Plot

 Bhabesh Banerjee is a corrupt and loose character.
 He lives in Ranipur, involved with unauthorised business, smuggling and immoral trafficking.
 His son Rajesh is an honest man who loves Dolon.
 Bhabesh cheated Dolon's father using counterfeit documents.
 When Rajesh comes to visit his father, Bhabesh gifts all his properties to Rajesh for getting political mileage and enters into politics.
 Bhabesh's second wife Bibha knows the whole plot and reveals it to Rajesh.
-When police come to arrest Bhabesh, he(Bhabesh) commits suicide.
+When the police come to arrest Bhabesh, he commits suicide.